projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 SW configuration for User OS (VMx):

 -  **ACPI**: the virtual ACPI table is built by DM and put at VMx's F-Segment.
-Refer to :ref:`hld-emulated-devices` for details.
+Refer to :ref:`hld-io-emulation` for details.

 -  **E820**: the virtual E820 table is built by the DM then passed to the zero page.
-Refer to :ref:`hld-emulated-devices` for details.
+Refer to :ref:`hld-io-emulation` for details.

 -  **Zero Page**: the DM prepares the zero page at location of "lowmem_top - 4K" in VMx.
 This location is set into VMx's